NovitaEnjeliaHutapea/Sanber52-Cypress-Kelompok14/README.md

 7. Novita Enjelia Hutapea

 Feature will be test:
-1. Can create an account?
+1. Can create an account? - Risna Firsty
-2. Can login?
+2. Can login? - Novita Enjelia Hutapea
-3. Can edit account information?
+3. Can edit account information? - Mega Rahmanita
-4. Can edit address?
+4. Can edit address? - Ulfi Fatmawati
-5. Can choose products?
+5. Can choose products? - Tia Ariska Putri
-6. Can view and update shopping cart?
+6. Can view and update shopping cart? - Eka Marliana Puteri
-7. Can process to checkout?
+7. Can process to checkout? - Cynthia Sherina Fadeli